theypsilon/MiSTer_MAME_SCRIPTS/README.md

 These scripts DO NOT download any cores or mra files.

-Q: Can I set my own custom loactions for MRA and MAME Directories?
+Q: Can I set my own custom locations for MRA and MAME Directories?

 A: A /media/fat/Scripts/update_mame-getter.ini and /media/fat/Scripts/update_hbmame-getter.ini file may be used to set custom location for your MAME and HBMAME files and MRA files.
 Add the following line to the ini file to set a directory for MRA files: MRADIR=/top/path/to/mra/files